TomNisbet/Simple8085/README.md

 ### Step 3: Serial Communications

-The next test, with the same hardware, was to wire in the FTDI chip to the SOD and bit-bang a character out as async serial data.
+The next test, with the same basic hardware, was to wire in the FTDI chip to the SOD and bit-bang a character out as async serial data.
 The [ROM serial test program](code/test3-rom-serial.asm) writes a continuous stream of the 'T' character to the serial port.

 * remove the LED from SOD
-* connect an FTDI interface to SID and SOD as shownin the final schematic
+* connect an FTDI interface to SID and SOD as shown in the final schematic

 Note that this program uses timing loops that are dependent on the frequency of the clock crystal.
 A different crystal would require different delay loop values.
 The connected termnal should be set for 9600bps.